darwinanddavis/data_projects/time_series.md

 Other areas to apply this analysis:

 * Seasonal infection spikes
-* Physiologial reaction to drugs
+* Physiological reaction to drugs
 * Chemical spectral analysis
 * Geothermal activity/earthquake spikes
 * Decay rates of minerals/chemicals